b8nomad/EcoFinds/README.md

 - Run backend first so the frontend can call the API.
 - Ensure your PostgreSQL DATABASE_URL is reachable and SSL-mode matches your host.
-- If schema changes: use npx prisma generate and migrate commands accordingly.
+- If schema changes: use npx prisma generate and migrate